KushBharakhada/File-Encryption/README.md

 # File Encryption
-Just for fun side encrpytion project.
+Just for fun side encryption project.
 Allows a user to encrypt and decrypt the contents of a .txt file.

 ## The program uses:
 - The Advanced Encryption Standard (AES) algorithm as a Symmetric Key encryption algorithm is required.